sballin/alfred-search-notes-app/README.md

 If you're on macOS Catalina with Alfred 4, download the [latest version](https://github.com/sballin/alfred-search-notes-app/releases/latest/download/Search.Notes.alfredworkflow) of the workflow.

-### Authorizing the binary
+### Required setup

 The "search" binary needs to be manually authorized to run on your computer.
 Right-click the Search Notes workflow, click "Open in Finder", open the "search" folder, right-click the "search" binary, click "Open", and you should be all set after it runs once in Terminal.

+### Customize

+Result ordering and title+folder search behavior can be controlled using the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).

-### Older versions
+### Updates

-If you encounter problems or are on an older version of macOS/Alfred, try an older version like [1.4.3](https://github.com/sballin/alfred-search-notes-app/releases/tag/1.4.3).

-### Stay up to date

 By default, the workflow checks Github for updates every 24 hours.
 This can be disabled by removing the connections to the "Check for updates" block in the workflow.

-You can also be notified of new releases by watching this repo or subscribing to the Alfred forum [thread](https://www.alfredforum.com/topic/11716-search-appleicloud-notes/).

-## Customize

-Result ordering and title+folder search behavior can be controlled using the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
+### Compile

+If you want to compile the binary yourself, you can go into the "search" folder and do `go build`.

 ## Contributors

 Thank you to all who have submitted pull requests, and to [drgrib](https://github.com/drgrib) for allowing me to build off the [alfred-bear](https://github.com/drgrib/alfred-bear) workflow.

+I'm very new to Go, so if you see anything that can be improved, don't hesitate to submit a pull request.

 ## Donate